MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

     Install-Module ExchangeOnlineManagement
     ```

 1. Confirm the NuGet provider security dialog with **Y** for Yes and press **Enter**.
-This process may take some seconds to complete.
+This process may take some time to complete.

 1. Confirm the Untrusted repository security dialog with **Y** for Yes and press **Enter**.
-This process may take some seconds to complete.
+This process may take some time to complete.

 1. Enter the following cmdlet to change your execution policy and press **Enter**